 Landlords are Falling into Mortgage Arrears

-Landlords who have to wait more than five months for a tenant to leave their property could have problems paying their mortgage or end up having to fix damage caused by the disgruntled tenant.
+Landlords who have to wait more than five months for a tenant to leave their property could have problems paying their mortgage.
 The RLA is concerned that if the government goes ahead with forcing longer tenancies on landlords, it will be even harder for landlords to reclaim their properties.

 “If ministers want to roll out longer tenancies landlords need the confidence that in cases where they legitimately want to repossess a property the system will respond swiftly.
 It is not good for either tenants or landlords to be left in a prolonged period of legal limbo,” says David Smith.